cn-uofbasel/indigenous_community_networks/collaboration_plan.md

     - Intermitent nodes as to not affect social dynamics and lower the costs of infrastructure.

 ### Emergency communication in the jungle

+André is a fisherman and hunter who lives in the Balaio village.
+Like all families in the Balaio Territory, his family depends on hunting and gathering from the forest and rivers to survive.
+And like many from his generation, he can't read of write.

+He's out almost everyday fishing, hunting or gathering fruits from the forest, sometimes for days in a roll for larger hunting expeditions.
+Despite him being very experienced, the Amazon jungle has many dangers and his family is often worried about him, as he has no way to communicate if something happens.
+There's no cellphone coverage in the jungle, walkie-talkies don't penetrate more then a few meters, and HF radios aren't light enough to be carried.
+If he's alone and a snake bites him he may not be able to reach his village.

+**Requirements:**

 - Mobile nodes that connect and draw energy from phones

 ## Research problems